-The network of the PCP you have chosen determines the health plan that you belong to.
-You can choose to stay with your PCP and with the plan he or she has selected.
+The Network of the PCP you have chosen determines the health plan that you belong to.

-If you don't want to stay with your PCP, you can always choose a different PCP in your PCP's network by calling us at 888.257.1985 or by using our member portal at tuftshealthplan.com/memberlogin.
-You can choose a PCP outside of your PCP's network during your annual Plan Selection Period by contacting MassHealth.
+If you don't want to stay with your PCP, you can always choose a different PCP in your ACO Network by calling us at 888-257-1985 or by using our Member portal at tuftshealthplan.com/memberlogin.
+You can choose a PCP outside of your Network during your annual Plan Selection Period by contacting MassHealth.